codemask-labs/argo-composer/development.md

 $ argo-composer remove-app
 ```

-## Removing application for a project
+## Copying existing application to a project

 To copy application, use: